I’m excited to tell you a year later, we still LOVE the East Nashville restaurant, Folk, that serves quite possibly the best pizza in Nashville.

 It’s been a few weeks since I wrote about Nashville food.
-To be quite honest, while I’ve been out and about, there have only been a few places that have inspired me recently, and Folk is one of them.
+To be quite honest, while I’ve been out and about, there have only been a few places that have inspire me consistently.
+Folk is one of them.

 Folk Restaurant in East Nashville inspires me to cook more Italian

-I plan on eating every pizza on the menu, every small bite, every large plate, every seasonal toast (bruschetta) on their absolutely amazing sour dough bread, even better than Zuni Cafe, and that’s saying a lot!
+I plan on eating every pizza on the menu, every small bite, every large plate, every seasonal toast (bruschetta) on their absolutely amazing sour dough bread, even better than Zuni Cafe in San Francisco, and that’s saying a lot!

 The Good Vibe at Folk with Modern Comfortable Ambiance